 Disclaimer: This post may contain affiliate links.
 When you purchase something using these links a small amount of the sales price goes to me to help keep this site, and the patterns on it free.
 You do not pay any extra for the item you purchase.

 Approx 200 yards of #10 crochet thread in color of your choice.
 Pictured is Artiste Cotton thread in “Peach Blossom”.
-Available for purchase from Hobby Lobby.
+Aunt Lydia’s #10 Crochet Thread also works very well.

 1.5 mm (7) steel hook.
 I suggest trying Clover Amour Hooks for a comfortable crochet experience.